monochromec/strawberry_osx/README.md

 Caveats:
 - macdeployqt does not handle relative linker paths well, the script incorporates a modified version of the [original script](https://wiki.strawberrymusicplayer.org/wiki/Compile_macOS_using_homebrew) to fix this,
 - The [original recipe](https://wiki.strawberrymusicplayer.org/wiki/Compile_macOS_using_homebrew) leans towards Intel-based Macs (ie, location of Homebrew), the packaged version addresses this by properly prefixing.
 I've tested this primarily on Apple Silicon, it should also work on older Intel-based Macs (please open an issue if it doesn't),
+- There may be additional issues arising from a full-blown deployments, PRs are welcome,
+- This project is very much __WiP/beta__ (for example, a full-blown deployment doesn't work yet), so proceed at your own risk!